This is free software. There is no warranty for anything.

 FrACT is free, so I’m not paying developer fees (99$ per year on the Mac platform).
 Consequently, I can’t “sign” the FrACT application, and it will be considered as an “application from an unidentified developer” by the “Gatekeeper” on a Mac or as “publisher unknown” on Windows.
 More in Apple’s help article →Open an app from an unidentified developer.

-These security warnings are getting worse every year.
+These security warnings are getting worse every year (but are understandable).
 Now the operation system claims the file is “damaged”, which it isn’t (just not signed); it even suggests to trash the file!
 But it is still easy to open the app with the means described below and staying persistent through the dialogs.

 Windows: “Open” anyway, and consider unticking the checkbox on the bottom left “Always ask before opening this file”.